A Star-Spangled 4th of July in Ames

 Downtown 4th of July Parade

 The 4th of July Parade is one of the largest events of the summer and a community favorite!
 Don your red, white, and blue, and celebrate Independence Day at this family-friendly event.
-The parade takes place in Downtown Ames starting at 11 a.m. on Thursday, July 4.
+The parade takes place in Downtown Ames starting at 11 a.m. on Saturday, July 4.
 The parade will head down Main Street and is expected to last no more than 2 hours.
-Lyndsey Fennelly will serve as the 2024 parade grand marshall.

 Parade participants and spectators should be aware that candy may be handed to children, but not thrown.
 Parents: Please ensure that your children remain a safe distance from parade vehicles.